Disclosure Foundation

 Disclosure Forum 2026

-June 25th on Capitol Hill — a serious forum on UAP transparency, congressional oversight, scientific inquiry, and the broader implications of disclosure.
+A serious forum on UAP transparency, congressional oversight, scientific inquiry, and the broader implications of disclosure.
+Convened in the historic Kennedy Caucus Room, where the Senate held the Watergate and Army–McCarthy hearings.

 Learn More